- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 The story’s events have been scrambled, but it is a sign of artistic order.
 Besides we get to know Gatsby much in the same way as in real life we become acquainted with a friend, namely progressively by fitting together fragments that are picked up as we read the novel.

 First Gatsby appears to Nick as a pictorial vision, an emblematic figure that is almost unreal in the night: “Fifty feet away a figure had emerged from the shadow of my neighbour’s mansion…regarding the silver pepper of the stars” (p27).
 Then through Nick’s narrative, we move forward and backward over Gatsby’s past.

 A. The framing narratives

-The opening and the closing pages of the novel frame Gatsby’s story: in the first chapter from the beginning down to ‘glittered along the water'(11) and in chapter IX from ‘One of my most vivid memories.'(182) down to the end, what we have is a prologue and an epilogue that embed the events of the summer of 1922.
+The opening and closing pages of the novel frame Gatsby’s story: in the first chapter from the beginning down to “Glittered along the water” (11) and in chapter IX from “One of my most vivid memories” (182).
+Down to the end, what we have is a prologue and an epilogue that embeds the events of the summer of 1922.

 There is a network of correspondences and sharp contrast between the prologue and the epilogue.
-At the outset it is Nick Carraway’s ambivalent attitude that is highlighted; he was taught by his old man not to castigate the others: ‘just remember that all the people in this world haven’t had the advantages that you’ve had.'(7) and admittedly he is rather prudent in his comments.
+At the outset it is Nick Carraway’s ambivalent attitude that is highlighted; he was taught by his old man not to castigate the others: ‘Just remember that all the people in this world haven’t had the advantages that you’ve had.'(7) and admittedly he is rather prudent in his comments.